Nancy E. Gary

 Nancy E. Gary (March 4, 1937 – May 31, 2006) was president and chief executive officer of the Educational Commission for Foreign Medical Graduates, executive vice president of the Uniformed Services University of the Health Sciences and dean of its F. Edward Hébert School of Medicine.
-She was also clinical professor of medicine at George Washington University School of Medicine and Health Sciences.
+She was also clinical professor of medicine at George Washington University School of Medicine & Health Sciences.
 She was considered a change agent in medical education and "a 'powerhouse' in academic medicine."

 Early life and education

 Gary grew up on Long Island in New York, where she graduated from Manhasset High School.
 She was fond of telling friends that she barely made it out of high school.
 She worked summers teaching archery at Rolling Hills, a nearby day camp.
 Her early interest in sports drew her to Springfield College in Springfield, MA, since she planned to be a gym teacher.
 With the first required biology course, she found her calling and switched to pre-med.
 She graduated cum laude with a Bachelor of Science degree in 1958 and, 35 years later, received her Distinguished Alumna Award.
 She received her medical degree from Woman's Medical College of Pennsylvania (now Drexel University College of Medicine), Philadelphia, Pennsylvania, in 1962, from which she received their Alumnae Achievement Award in 1990.